ogcio/feature-flags-ssr-demo/README.md

 Notes:

 - The application uses server-side client SDKs to fetch feature flags from each backend
 - You can start the application without any backends.
 The color of the feature flag status will be purple.
-If you only want to test one or more backends, you can do that.
+If you only want to test only one or more backends, you can do that.
 - The application uses the `userId` field to target users.
 You can see the `userId` when you're logged in with that user in the application.
 - Replace `XXXXX` in the environment variables with the actual values for each backend.
 If you update the environment variables, please restart the application for the changes to take effect.